p-/eclipse-keybindings/README.md

 ## Issues / Features

 ### Known issues
+* Some actions are also mapped to other keybindings so the eclipse keybinding won't show up next to the menu entry.
 * `Ctrl-D` is also bound to `find-and-replace:select-next`
 * `Ctrl-Shift-/` Toggle Comment is mapped to a different key combination on non-english layouts (see: [Atom Keymap Issue](https://github.com/atom/atom-keymap/issues/37)).